pageignore/vue-router-push/README.md

 }
 ```

-The routing configuration is saved using a variable called routes.
+The routing configuration is saved using a variable called `routes` .

 ```javascript
 import { createRouter, createWebHistory } from 'vue-router';